chitranshu1409/HCLTech_hackathon_Qubits/Readme.md

 1️⃣ Load PDFs

-We allow the user to upload any number of PDF documents.
+First we will add the document(PDF).
 These documents are extracted into raw text using:

 --> PyPDFLoader (LangChain) OR pdfplumber